Omar Strong

 Omar Strong Sr. (born May 16, 1990) is an American professional basketball player for the Windsor Express of the NBL Canada.
 In 2012–13, he was a senior at Texas Southern University and was named the Southwestern Athletic Conference Player of the Year.

 Early life

-Strong was born on May 16, 1990 and brought up in Baltimore, Maryland.
+Strong was born on May 16, 1990, and brought up in Baltimore, Maryland.

 High school career

-Strong attended Fredrick Douglass High School in Baltimore, Maryland.
+Strong attended Frederick Douglass High School in Baltimore, Maryland.
 Playing the point guard position, he averaged 22 points, four assists and three steals per game as a senior in 2007–08.
 That year Frederick Douglass won the Baltimore city title.
 Strong was named to The Baltimore Sun All-Metro team in each of his final two seasons.

 Collegiate career

 Junior college

 Due to poor academic performance, Strong was unable to commit to a four-year college basketball program right out of high school.
 He enrolled at Cecil College, a junior college in Maryland, to work on his academics while also gain some playing experience at the next level.
 He played for Cecil in 2008–09, took one season off to focus solely on school, then re-joined the team in 2010–11.
 Numerous mid-major universities offered him scholarships after his second season at Cecil.
 Strong ultimately chose to play for the Texas Southern Tigers, citing "I think I'll have a better experience if I go away."